|The Greenhouse will soon be gone from Ponce de Leon Avenue|

 This news follows weeks of industry chatter that Giorgios Hospitality was experiencing financial issues that were reportedly affecting its expansion efforts.
 Attempts to reach the Giorgios Hospitality Group for comment were unsuccessful.
 OM sources indicate that they remain hopeful that Giorgios will eventually bring Kipos or another of its concepts to one of their projects in the future.

-Additionally, Robert Talbott, a menswear retailer from Monterey, California, has opened their first and only Atlanta area boutique at The Shops Buckhead Atlanta.
+Additionally, Robert Talbott, a menswear retailer from Monterrey, California, has opened their first and only Atlanta area boutique at The Shops Buckhead Atlanta.

 A new location of Wing Stop is "opening soon" at the Kroger-anchored The Crossings shopping center on South Cobb Drive in Smyrna.

-The former Chow Baby on Howell Mill Road will soon be reopened by orginal founder Mike Blum as One Rooster Mongolian Bar.
+The former Chow Baby on Howell Mill Road will soon be reopened by original founder Mike Blum as One Rooster Mongolian Bar.